tact-lang/tact/dev-docs/CONTRIBUTING.md

 The implementation that we have right now is being refactored to produce FunC ASTs and then pretty-print those ASTs as strings instead of producing source FunC code in one step.
 Here is the relevant pull request: <https://github.com/tact-lang/tact/pull/559>.

 One can find the end-to-end codegen test spec files in the [`src/test/e2e-emulated`](../src/test/e2e-emulated) folder.
-The test contracts are located in [`src/test/e2e-emulated/contracts`](../src/test/e2e-emulated/contracts) subfolder.
+The test contracts are located in the subfolders of the [`src/test/e2e-emulated`](../src/test/e2e-emulated) folder.
 Many of those spec files test various language features in relative isolation.
 An important spec file that tests argument passing semantics for functions and assignment semantics for variables is here: [`src/test/e2e-emulated/semantics.spec.ts`](../src/test/e2e-emulated/functions/semantics.spec.ts).

 Contracts with `inline` in the name of the file set `experimental.inline` config option to `true`.